cx-language/cx/docs/book/enum-types.md

     }
 }
 ```

+The standard library provides its own `JsonValue` tagged union,
+with JSON parsing and printing, on the `json` reference page.

 Enums can be generic, in which case the type parameters can be used
 in the associated values of any case.